- Total population: 11.1 million

-Burundi’s current political and economic crises are exacerbating an already dire humanitarian situation, according to the United Nations.
+Burundi has been plunged into an economic quagmire with no end in sight.
+Its current political and economic crises are exacerbating an already dire humanitarian situation, according to the United Nations.

 Key areas of concern include the deterioration in basic services and access to livelihoods; a lack of protection and human-rights violations; and the growing vulnerability of affected communities to social unrest and ennui.

 These challenges continue to provoke displacement of populations inside Burundi and to neighboring countries.
 Government services have been reduced and donor interest remains weak.
 Living conditions and food security continue to deteriorate in a country that already was among the least developed in the world.

 How does the IRC help in Burundi?

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.
 We first began assisting Burundians in 1996, providing lifesaving interventions and emergency assistance to refugees and internally displaced people.
 Over the years, we helped the country rebuild following civil war.